Hawk Advert - December 1982

 The Hawk has hatched!

-Hawk Computers had been around since at least 1978[1] but seemed to have been fairly invisible, with this being the first advert noticed anywhere apparently featuring it.
+Hawk Computers had been around since at least 1978[1] but seemed to have been fairly invisible, with this being one of only a few adverts appearing in Practical Computing towards the end of 1982.

 The company appeared to have always had a particular focus on reliability and integrity of data, with this particular machine - the Hawk 1210 - being supplied with several unusual features.